armoucar/armoucar.github.io/_posts/2016-03-10-ansible-cheatsheet.md

 tags: []
 ---

-The idea is always update this post with cool things I use in Ansible, basically for future reference.
+The idea is to always update this post with important concepts I use in Ansible, basically for future reference.

 ## Hosts file